Proxy Voting Policy

 Proxies relating to foreign securities may also be subject to additional documentation.
 Such documentation may be difficult to obtain or produce as a condition of voting or requires additional costs that generally outweigh the benefit to be gained by voting.
 Therefore, in some cases, those shares will not be voted.

-F. Reporting
+VIII.
+Reporting

 ISS provides CenterSquare on-line access to client proxy voting records.
 A summary of the proxy votes cast by CenterSquare is available to clients upon request for their specific portfolio.
-Due to confidentially and conflict of interest concerns, CenterSquare does not disclose to third parties how it votes client proxies.
+Due to confidentially and conflict of interest concerns, CenterSquare does not disclose to third parties how it votes individual client proxies.

-CenterSquare’s proxy voting policies are disclosed in Form ADV Part 2A.
-A copy of this Proxy Voting Policy and the ISS Proxy Voting Guidelines is available to our clients, without charge, upon request.
-All requests may be sent to Liz Conklin, Director, Head of Securities Operations, CenterSquare Investment Management LLC, Eight Tower Bridge, 161 Washington Street, Seventh Floor, Conshohocken, PA 19428 or at [email protected].
+CenterSquare’s proxy voting policies are disclosed in the Form ADV Part 2A.
+A copy of this Proxy Voting Policy and the ISS Sustainability Proxy Voting Guidelines are available to our clients, without charge, upon request.
+All requests may be sent to the Operations Group, CenterSquare Investment Management LLC, Eight Tower Bridge, 7th Floor, Conshohocken, PA 19428 or to [email protected].

-G. Proxy Administration and Recordkeeping
+X. Proxy Administration and Recordkeeping

 The Proxy Administrator is responsible for: